The Oxford Centre for Buddhist Studies

 - Provides a flourishing environment for academic activity in its centre in Wolfson College, Oxford

-- Publishes the OCBS Monograph Series and the Oxford Journal of Buddhist Studies
+- Publishes the OCBS Monograph Series and the Journal of the Oxford Centre for Buddhist Studies